Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Leadership

-“Tone at the top,” or an organization’s general ethical climate as established by its senior executives, is often upheld as the most important aspect of an effective compliance program.
+“Tone at the top,” or an organization’s general ethical climate as established by its senior executives, is often upheld as the most critical aspect of an effective compliance program.
 If the board and senior management aren’t taking compliance seriously, your program is bound to fail.

 Assessing and understanding risk